 The Android world is up in arms at the moment over the ever-increasing list of smartphones gaining the iPhone X-style notch.
 While Google hasn't given us as much of a lead as, say, OnePlus when it comes to notch-status, there's a decent chance the Pixel 3 will sport one.

-Android P, the upcoming successor to Oreo, contains a notch-preview feature for developers, clearly embracing the "new" trend in the Android community.
+Android P, the upcoming successor to Oreo, contains a notch-preview feature for developers, openly embracing the "new" trend in the Android community.
 While that in itself is not confirmation, its obvious Google is aware of the current design changes.
-Perhaps it will join in as well.

 - Don't Miss: How to Hide the Notch on Any Android Phone